Limits of Probability Measures with General Coefficients: Sequences of Operators

-where $R$ is a homogeneous polynomial in the $c_F^\nu$ with degree $k$ and order $N^{k-1}$. \end{lemma} \begin{proof} We can use the same proof as \Cref{remainder2}, but with no derivatives and each switch replaced by a change, with the switch from $i$ to $j$ replaced by the change from $i$ to $j$. \end{proof}
+for a homogeneous polynomial $R$ in the $c_F^\nu$ with degree $k$ and order $N^{k(1-c)-1}$. \end{lemma} \begin{proof} The same proof as for \Cref{remainder2} can be used, but with no derivatives and changes instead of switches.
+Particularly, if a switch is from $i$ to $j$, a change from $i$ to $j$ is used instead. \end{proof}